tc39/proposal-temporal/docs/plaindate.md

 The range of allowed values for this type is exactly enough that calling [`toPlainDate()`](./plaindatetime.md#toPlainDate) on any valid `Temporal.PlainDateTime` will succeed.
 If `isoYear`, `isoMonth`, and `isoDay` form a date outside of this range, then this function will throw a `RangeError`.

+Usually `calendar` will be a string containing the identifier of a built-in calendar, such as `'islamic'` or `'gregory'`.
+Use an object if you need to supply [custom calendar behaviour](./calendar.md#custom-calendars).

 > **NOTE**: The `isoMonth` argument ranges from 1 to 12, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).